Tips and Tricks

 What is a translation management system (TMS)?

-A translation management system (TMS) is software that helps teams organize, automate, and scale translation projects.
-The best TMS platforms combine AI translation, translation memory, glossaries, workflow automation, and team collaboration tools in one centralized platform.
+A translation management system (TMS) is software that centralizes, automates, and scales translation projects.
+The best TMS platforms combine AI translation, translation memory, glossaries, workflow automation, and team collaboration tools in one place — so teams stop managing spreadsheets and email threads and start managing translations.

 How does a TMS work in practice?